argilla-io/distilabel/docs/sections/how_to_guides/basic/task/generator_task.md

 - `process`: is a method that generates the data based on the [`LLM`][distilabel.llms.LLM] and the `instruction` provided within the class instance, and returns a dictionary with the output data formatted as needed i.e. with the values for the columns in `outputs`.
 Note that the `inputs` argument is not allowed in this function since this is a [`GeneratorTask`][distilabel.steps.tasks.GeneratorTask].
 The signature only expects the `offset` argument, which is used to keep track of the current iteration in the generator.

-- `outputs`: is a property that returns a list of strings with the names of the output fields, this property should always include `model_name` as one of the outputs since that's automatically injected from the LLM.
+- `outputs`: is an attribute that returns a list of strings with the names of the output fields, this attribute should always include `model_name` as one of the outputs since that's automatically injected from the LLM.

 - `format_output`: is a method that receives the output from the [`LLM`][distilabel.llms.LLM] and optionally also the input data (which may be useful to build the output in some scenarios), and returns a dictionary with the output data formatted as needed i.e. with the values for the columns in `outputs`.
 Note that there's no need to include the `model_name` in the output.